natalieagus/50002/docs/Software/m_cacheissues.md

 {: .new-title}
 > Think!
 >
-> The diagram above iilustrates a 3-Way SA cache with 4 distinct **sets**.
+> The diagram above illustrates a 3-Way SA cache with 4 distinct **sets**.
 How many LRU bits are needed per cache line?
 How many LRU bits are needed in the **entire** cache hardware?